pierrotm777/Sound_Module/Hardware2/README.md

 ## (oo) BURC
 As X-Any, [BURC](http://p.loussouarn.free.fr/arduino/exemple/BURC/BURC.html#encoder) use also the RCUL functionality developed for arduino targets.
-BURC is usable with all handset witch has a PPM or SBUS input with the same features than X-Any.
+BURC is usable with all handset witch has a PPM or SBUS input with the same features than X-Any, but need an external coder.